I've heard it from people who know: snowmobiling in the heart of the Adirondacks is amazing.

 Near Indian Lake, try the Bear Trap Inn for good burgers and pub fare.
 The Indian Lake Restaurant has terrific American restaurant fare.
-Route 30 One Stop has good soups and sandwiches, and if you are craving Italian head to Puterko's Family Pizzeria.
+Route 30 One Stop has good soups and sandwiches.
+Or if you are craving Italian head to Puterko's Family Pizzeria.

-All of Inlet's restaurants are accessible by the trails, with a trail running right by them, or right up to them.
+All of Inlet's restaurants are easily accessible, with a trail running right by them, or right up to them.
 Why not try them all?
 Start early and plan to visit Drake's Inn, The Ole Barn, Red Dog Tavern, Screamen Eagle, Tamarack Cafe, and The Woods Inn.
-(Seventh Lake House will not be open this winter.)

 This leaves only one question: where to park your trailer.